MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 ACES - Environment
 """"""""""""""""""

-There is unfortunately no direct options to change environment's colorspace.
+:strike:`There is unfortunately no direct options to change environment's colorspace.`

+From 7.4.2+ you can find an option in the ``Display Settings`` Menu, to change the environment colorspace being used.

-But they follow default colorspace rules.
-And as they are floating point image they use the pre-defined ``Utility - Linear - sRGB`` colorspace.
-As such, as long as they are sRGB - linear encoded, they will be properly displayed.
+Environment follow default colorspace rules.
+Being floating point image , they will use the pre-defined ``Utility - Linear - sRGB`` colorspace.
+So as long as they are ``sRGB - linear``-like encoded, they will be properly displayed.

+If that not the case you can use the mentioned override option, but in the case you are using an older version here is my previous solution :

     But what if I want to import an already converted ACEScg HDRI ?

     There is a way to have it working.
 You can specify the colorspace in the file name.
 The colorspace has to be **the exact same name** as the one